evanshortiss/bittrex-api/README.md

 ```

 You probably won't need to use this much, but if you need to make a custom
-request to the Bittrex API this will do the trick.
+request to the Bittrex API this will allow you to do so.

 #### getMarkets(): Promise<Market[]>
 Returns a result like that shown below.
 This is the `result` field from the